Huge crack and bang heard as Wood Lake fractures - BC Local News

+Teresa Willer took to a local Facebook page to share an updated photo of the break in the ice.

+Anke Sabo reports seeing a coyote cross the lake and falling into the water.
+Luckily 15 minutes later the coyote climbed out and crossed to the other side.

-Geri Allan-Helmer was on her deck, feeding the birds at her Wood Lake home when she heard a shocking sound.
+Geri Allan-Helmer was on her deck on in the beginning of February, feeding the birds at her Wood Lake home when she heard a shocking sound.

 “Something was roaring down the lake,” she said.